Graphics Device Interface: Technical details

 In GDI, a device context (DC) defines the attributes of text and images for the output device, e.g., screen or printer.
 GDI maintains the actual context.
 Generating the output requires a handle to the device context (HDC).
 After generating the output, the handle could be released.

 GDI uses Bresenham's line drawing algorithm to draw aliased lines.

 Version history

 Early versions

 GDI was present in the initial release of Windows.
-MS-DOS programs had hitherto manipulated the graphics hardware using software interrupts (sometimes via the Video BIOS) and by manipulating video memory directly.
-Code written in this way expects that it is the only user of the video memory, which was not tenable on multi-tasked environment, such as Windows.
+MS-DOS programs had manipulated the graphics hardware using software interrupts (sometimes via the Video BIOS) and by manipulating video memory directly.
+Code written in this way expects that it is the only user of the video memory, which was not tenable on a multi-tasked environment, such as Windows.
 The BYTE magazine, in December 1983, discussed Microsoft's plans for a system to output graphics to both printers and monitors with the same code in the forthcoming first release of Windows.

+On Windows 3.1x and Windows 9x, GDI can use Bit blit features for 2D acceleration, if suitable graphics card driver is installed.